WELCOME TO SCaH 2025 - HYBRID

-We are delighted that SCAH and all of our speakers are able to come back in-person to Manchester on the 14th September 2023.
-Following the success of the virtual SCAH conference in2021, we have planned the conference to be hybrid and offer an exciting interactive virtual experience for those that are not able to join us.
-This year’s over-arching theme is ‘The Sustainability of Treating Tobacco Dependency ’.
+We are delighted that SCAH and all of our speakers are able to come back in-person to York on the 5th March 2025.
+Following the success of the virtual SCAH conference in 2021, and our hybrid conference in 2023 we have planned the conference to be hybrid again, offering an exciting interactive virtual experience for those that are not able to join us in person.
+This year’s over-arching theme is ‘The End of Smoking: Thinking Big’.

-The inaugural Smoking Cessation and Health (SCaH) conference was held in February 2020, as a one day live event in Birmingham and following COVID restrictions the 2021 conference was held virtually in June 2021.
+The inaugural Smoking Cessation and Health (SCaH) conference was held in February 2020, as a one day live event in Birmingham.
+Following COVID restrictions the 2021 conference was held virtually in June 2021.
+In 2023 we ran our first hybrid conference in Manchester.
 We were overwhelmed with the response.
-SCaH 2021 welcomed over 1000 delegates and the Programme hosted local and national speakers including Public Health England and NHS England and welcomed stakeholders from across smoking cessation fields.
+SCaH 2021 welcomed over 1000 delegates and SCaH 2023 just over 400 delegates.
+The Programme hosted local and national speakers including Public Health England and NHS England and welcomed stakeholders from across smoking cessation fields.

 From commissioners to practitioners and researchers to policy makers, SCaH set out with a mission to provide the practical tools and an opportunity to share experiences that will drive down smoking rates and achieve the Smokefree ambition of a 5% smoking prevalence by 2030.